Igalia/explainers/css/has/invalidation-discussions.md

 ## Updates from the discussions

 I have some questions.
 * Does the above summary make sense to all?
-Are there any missing or arguable points?
+Are there any missing or arguable points that blocks discussion?
 * More specifically about `:has()` invalidation overview,
   * is it acceptable to add a step that traverses ancestors to find possibly affected element?<br>
     (The traversal will be `O(m)` where `m` is tree depth of the changed element)